hrshtv/ML-From-Scratch/README.md

     - Also contains an extension of the above classifier that classifies all 10 digits with an accuracy of 94%.
     - Both of the above networks are 2-layered and are implemented(vectorized) from scratch using NumPy.
 ---
-5. **Decison Trees**: Decision Tree classifier written from scratch in python.
+5. **Decison Trees**: Decision Tree classifier implemented from scratch in python.
 Dataset used: [Banknote authentication dataset](http://archive.ics.uci.edu/ml/datasets/banknote+authentication)
+---
+6. **Support Vector Machine**: A simple C-SVM binary classifier.
+Dataset used: [Breast Cancer Wisconsin Dataset](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)